adityadhopade/interview_deck/monitoring_kuberetes.md

 ![Alt text](image-25.png)

 - It is a 3rd Factory Product which is provided by some engineers and wee are using and releasing it; such softwares are called as `OPEN SOURCE`
-- Prometheus does NOT monitors the service/pods
+- Prometheus does NOT monitor the service/pods
-- Prometheus only monitors the `Endpoints`; we can have 1 different pods but prometheus will monitor only the endpoints.
+- Prometheus only monitors the `Endpoints`; we can have 1 different pod but Prometheus will monitor only the endpoints.
-- For the Application to be monitored by Prometheus there needs to be certain rules which needs to be followed by the Application
+- For the Application to be monitored by Prometheus there needs to be certain rules which need to be followed by the Application

 ```
 # Lets monitor the enpoints for the HPA then it will acts as